VNSWAMY123/SAMAIA__Google_genAI/CONTRIBUTING.md

-# Contributing to Global Youth Wellness
+# Contributing to SAMAIA

-Thank you for your interest in contributing to Global Youth Wellness!
-We welcome contributions from developers, designers, mental health professionals, youth advocates, and anyone passionate about improving youth wellness through technology.
+Thank you for your interest in contributing to SAMAIA!
+We welcome contributions from developers, designers, mental health professionals, and anyone passionate about improving mental wellness through AI technology.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)